 - On your Presenter View, hover over the Navigation Bar and click End.
 Or, open the More Actions menu and click End this Session.

-- You will get a link to your Takeaways, which are automatically published to your Google Drive in the Pear Deck > Takeaways folder, which is created for you the first time you publish Takeaways.
+- You will get a link to your Takeaways, which are automatically published to your Google Drive in the Pear Deck > Takeaways folder.
+The folder is created for you the first time you publish Takeaways.

 From a Sessions menu